hwk06023/SONATA/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
 This license ensures that derivative works must also be open source and use the same license.

+## Acknowledgements

+This project leverages the following key open source components:

+- [WhisperX](https://github.com/m-bain/whisperX) - Fast speech recognition with word-level timestamps
+- [Laughter-Detection](https://github.com/jrgillick/laughter-detection) - Automatic detection of laughter in audio files (MIT License)

+We are grateful to the developers and contributors of these libraries for their valuable work.